-Plus, getting one is extremely affordable considering the ukulele is one of the few instruments that allows people to legitimately play and sing the same time.
+Plus, getting one is extremely affordable considering that the ukulele is one of the few instruments that allows people to legitimately learn to sing and play the same time.

-There are so many similarities between ukulele and guitar that applying your guitar knowledge almost instantly allows you to play the ukulele and actually feel like you know what you're doing on it.
+There are so many similarities between the ukulele and the guitar that applying your guitar knowledge almost instantly allows you to play the ukulele and actually feel like you know what you're doing on it.

-To start, anything you can do on the four high strings of the guitar you can do on the ukulele — it's just tuned to a different key.
+To start, anything you can do on the four high strings of the guitar, you can do on the ukulele — it's just tuned to a different key.

-Soprano and tenor ukuleles, the most common types, are tuned as though someone placed a capo on the fifth fret of guitar and only played the four high strings (DGBE).
+Soprano and tenor ukuleles, the most common types, are tuned as though someone placed a capo on the fifth fret of the guitar and only played the four high strings (DGBE).

 Baritone ukuleles, on the other hand, are bigger and less common, but they are tuned exactly to the four high strings on a traditionally-tuned guitar.